jaidena2277/sep11-freedom-project/entries/entry02.md

 "        ="
 "========="
 ```
  The next problem was the defining.
 I understood most of the code but I was trying to see if I can change the origin to something else but I tried many different things and it seems like it has to be a specific set of words or word.
 This means next time I code I will have to look further into each component to fully understand what requirments would the code need to be identified as origin.
+In terms of EDP I would say im on steps one and two.
+I say this because I am defining the problem with my team and now researching the problem by learning how to make levels and understanding the components inside of the code.
+In terms of skills I would say I need to learn or am already learning four skils